garrettmmoore/twitch-analytics-site/README.md

 # Twitch Analytics Site

-Analyze Twitch streamer and game analytics.
+A web application to analyze Twitch stream and game analytics.

 Fetch game data and user profile data.